mthielvoldt/mthielvoldt.github.io/_posts/2020-12-29-Teaching-git.md

 | Packet #1 Final 0619.pdf
 | COPY Packet #1 Final 0619 copy.pdf |

-Intelligent, conscientious, careful people will steward data into a mangled state like this.
-I have done this too.
-How?
-Why?
+Intelligent, conscientious people do this.
+I have done this.
+No shame, but it isn't great, is it?
 What are we to do?

 ## A social problem
 Last week, I inherited a project that looked as above.
 Beginning work, it was obvious that productivity was approaching a full roadblock without version control.
 But it was also obvious that I needed to convince the rest of the team to embrace the change.
 Just putting a project on GitHub would do more harm than good if the old files were still used or if the old habits persisted.